 A 6-mile off-road multi-use trail is located adjacent to the park drive and provides a more adventurous ride through maritime forest while dune elevation changes provide rolling hills and turns.
 The trail is considered an intermediate level trail and caution should be used at all times.

 Helmets must be worn when bicycling the multi-use trail.
 The multi-use trail is one-way for bicyclists and two-way for hikers, so please watch for hikers along the trail.
 Parking for the multi-use trail is located at the visitor center, and the trail can be accessed from multiple points along the park drive.

-Visitors who want to launch a canoe or kayak from the park may use the East or West Inlet Parking areas accessed through the Fort Clinch's Visitor Center parking lot.
+Visitors who want to launch a canoe or kayak from the park can use the East or West Inlet parking areas accessed through the Fort Clinch visitor center parking lot.

 Visitors should exercise caution as this activity is discouraged for all but the most experienced sea kayakers.
-St Marys Inlet is known for extremely strong and unpredictable currents and is a very active shipping channel.
-A kayak cart is recommended due to the distance from these parking areas.
+St. Marys Inlet is known for extremely strong and unpredictable currents and is a very active shipping channel.
+A kayak cart is recommended due to the distance from the parking areas.

 Beach combing or shelling is a favorite pastime of many visitors.
 Collectors can find a multitude of shells along with a variety of fossilized shark’s teeth.
 Plan your shelling around the low phase of the tide, which exposes the most beach area.